 Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk

-Market risk is the risk of loss arising from adverse changes in market rates and prices, such as interest rates, foreign currency exchange rates and commodity prices.
-Our primary exposures to market risk are from changes in interest rates and changes in asset values of investments that fund our pension plan.
+Quantitative and Qualitative Disclosures about Market Risk and changes in asset values of investments that fund our pension plan.
 See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Item 1A, "Risk Factors" in this Annual Report on Form 10-K for more discussion on how interest rate increases affect our operations and financial condition.